Mitigating Dialogue Hallucination for Large Vision Language Models via Adversarial Instruction Tuning: Experiments

 \textbf{Implementation Details.} \algnameB{} uses the same model architecture with LLaVA-v1.5.
 For the hyper-parameters of adversarial instruction tuning, we train \algnameB{} for 1 epoch with a batch size of 128, and an initial learning rate of 2e-5 with a cosine scheduler.
-For hallucinatory dialogue injection, we generate adversarial dialogue examples from LLaVA-Instruct-80k, OKVQA with 9K examples, GQA with 15K examples, IconQA with 29K examples, and 0.5K examples each from NoCaps and Flickr-30K, which are mostly included in LLaVA-Instruct-665K.
+For hallucinatory dialogue injection, we generate adversarial dialogue examples from LLaVA-Instruct-80k, OKVQA with 9K examples, GQA with 15K examples, IconQA with 29K examples, and 0.5K examples each from NoCaps and Flickr-30K, which are mostly originally included in LLaVA-Instruct-665K.
 All methods are implemented with PyTorch 1.8.0 and executed on multiple NVIDIA A100 GPUs.
-The code will be available soon.
+Generating an adversarial dialogue for each image-QA example using AQG takes approximately 50 seconds on a single A100 GPU.
+By applying quantization, this can be reduced to about 18 seconds.
+The code is available at \url{https://github.com/dongmean/LVLM_DialHalu}.

-\textbf{Evaluation.} For VQA task, we use top-1 accuracy that validates whether the ground-truth answer is in the generated sentence as the main evaluation metric.
+\textbf{Evaluation.} For VQA task, we use top-1 accuracy that validates whether the ground-truth answer is in the generated sentence.
 For Image Captioning task, we use CIDEr\,\cite{vedantam2015cider} score, a popular metric to evaluate image captioning quality\,\cite{xu2023lvlm}.